astropy/photutils/docs/photutils/segmentation.rst

 After detecting sources using image segmentation (see :ref:`source_extraction`), we can measure their photometry, centroids, and morphological properties.
-Photutils also provides functions for modifying segmentation images (e.g., combining labels, removing labels, removing border segments, etc.) prior to measuring photometry and other source properties.
+The :class:`~photutils.segmentation.SegmentationImage` object also provides methods for modifying the segmentation image (e.g., combining labels, removing labels, removing border segments, etc.) prior to measuring photometry and other source properties.

 Getting Started